FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature RPG (or Roguelike) Experience.md

 	- Medium/Monsoon (d10, fail on 1-3, success on 7-10, off-shot on 4-6)
 	- Small-/Eclipse (d10, fail on 1-3, success on 8-10, off-shot on 4-7)
 ## Dodging with Size
+Dodging is unique with its double-dice system; the first roll is to determine the overall success or failure of the Dodger's capabilities, with a second d100 roll is made to determine how many attacks they are capable of evading.
+The second dice is always a d100 unless the number of attacking enemies or attacks exceed 100, which instead would make it a d1000, but the first dice roll can be chosen with one of the following below systems:
 - General Difficulty Dice System (Consistent; might be too simple; Player/Invader-only ability, stays constant)
 	- Very Easy/Drizzle (d6, fail on 1, success on 2-6)
 	- Easy/Rainstorm (d6, fail on 1-2, success on 3-6)